 Driving from Houston to New York on my own with our three kids and dog was not initially well received.
 My friends and family were extremely concerned about our safety.
 I did what I knew was best for our family.
 One of the many reasons I wanted to get to New York soon was because I wanted my kids to have as seamless of a transition as possible; I wanted them to start school on the first day.

 We left on Tuesday and drove north to escape the storm.
 Our first stop was to see our family friends in Dallas.
 They opened their doors to us, and the three kids greeted our kids like long lost cousins.
 Everyone played, and they fed us comfort food.
 With soothed nerves and full bellies, we piled back into the car.
-Now sunny skies greeted us on the open road and we drove and drove.
+Now sunny skies beckoned us on the open road and we drove and drove.
 Taylor Swift, Florence and the Machine, Daya, and any and all Kidz Bop songs filled our car and brightened our spirits.

 Stopping only when absolutely necessary to go to the bathroom or eat, the kids were upbeat and surprisingly well behaved.
 Normally we have epic meltdowns at Target or even walking the dog in our neighborhood; so the fact that they never complained or fought is beyond my comprehension.
-I’m forever grateful for whatever mysterious force pulled them from the depths of their everyday behavior and bestowed on them the ability to behave, listen, and help me.
+I’m forever grateful for whatever mysterious force pulled them from the depths of their everyday antics and bestowed on them the ability to behave, listen, and help me.

 The second night, thanks to my trusty mom, we ended up in Terre Haute, Indiana.
 It was a beautiful, historic, college town, and we were able to walk around with the dog.
 We ate at a divey burrito place that reminded me exactly of the type of hole-in-the-wall restaurants I ate at when I was in college.
 The kids loved watching the sun set and rise from our fifth floor hotel room, and they played silly games in the room.
 They were able to make every new hotel room and every new nook and cranny into a wonderland of imagination and adventure.